-Once she has sealed the last cell she goes off and dies.
+Once she has sealed the last cell the female bee goes off and dies.
 When the new adult bees are ready to emerge they eat their way through the leaf parts.
 The last egg laid is the first to hatch.
 The last eggs laid are usually males, and they hang around on nearby flowers waiting for the females to emerge.

 The female uses rose, birch, ash and many other leaves as long as they have a serrated edge.
 The tunnel diameter is 7 -8 mm, and 9 - 12 pieces of leaf are needed for each cell.
 The cells are thimble shaped inside, and each is sealed with 4 - 12 circular pieces of leaf.
 She builds her nest in dead wood, bee hotels, wall cavities, hollow twigs, and sometimes even in the soil.

 There are usually 6 - 10 cells per nest.
 Each cell takes the bee around 6 - 8 hours of work to construct, provision with honey and pollen and to lay an egg.
 She does not have pollen baskets but carries pollen back to the nest in the bright orange brushes on the underside of her abdomen.

 At night she rests in the nest entrance facing outwards and will bite anything that tries to enter.
 The eggs hatch in 12 - 16 days, feed on the pollen their mother has left for them, then spin their cocoon 17 -18 days later.
 Faecal pellets help stick the outer layer of the cocoon to the inner leaf layer of the cell.

 The female digs a tunnel, and the cells are located off the main tunnel.
 The main tunnel is always deeper than the deepest cell.
 It is thought that this might act as a drain.
 The cells are lined with a glandular secretion which gives them a waxy or varnished finish, and is waterproof.